cgoldberg/cgoldberg.github.io/_posts/2025-10-20-raspberry-pi-micro-sd.md

 2. Uncompress the `.xz` archive to extract the image:
     - `sudo apt install xz-utils` or similar (if needed)
     - `unxz <filename>.xz`
-3. Insert the SD card or a USB adapter containing the SD card
+3. Insert and mount the SD card or a USB adapter containing the SD card
 4. Run `df` to find the device name
     - make sure to use device name, not partition (i.e. `/dev/sda`, not `/dev/sda1`)
 5. Write the image to the SD card
     - this will completely wipe the card (no need to format it beforehand)
     - `sudo dd if=/path/to/<IMAGE>.img of=/dev/<DEVICE> bs=4M status=progress`
-    - example: `sudo dd if=./2025-10-01-raspios-trixie-arm64.img of=/dev/sdc bs=4M status=progress`
+    - example: `sudo dd if=./2025-10-01-raspios-trixie-arm64.img of=/dev/sda bs=4M status=progress`
 6. Wait for the image to finish writing
     - it writes to disk asynchronously, so when the command returns, it is not finished writing
-    - watch for the disk i/o to complete with: `iostat -p 1`
+    - watch for the disk i/o to complete with `iostat`:
+        - `sudo apt install sysstat` or similar (if needed)
+        - `iostat -p 1`
-7. Safely eject the SD card
+7. Safely unmount/eject the SD card